Quick Answer 🔍How many people use Reddit in 2023?

 Though Conde Nast Publications purchased Reddit and is still its most substantial shareholder, Tencent may have reduced its stake through its recent investment in the site.

-Today, we will discuss how many people use Reddit in 2022, what it is, and other pertinent information about the site.
+Today, we will discuss the number of Reddit users in 2023, demographics, what it is, and other pertinent information about the site.

 - Currently, Reddit has more than 1.5 billion registered users, 430 million users are active monthly and another 52 million of them use the site daily.

 - Reddit also ranks sixth as the most visited site in the United States, which means more people visit Reddit than they do Netflix, eBay, Instagram, LinkedIn, or Twitter.

 - Around 26.4 million people in the US are monthly users of the site, accounting for nearly 50% (48.9%) of Reddit’s traffic.

 - The UK came in second and accounts for 7.73% of Reddit’s traffic.